 The Freecycle Network is made up of over 5 thousand groups with over 10 million members across the globe.
-So far there are 110 countries who have joined up but the number is growing.
+So far there are 110 countries who have joined, but the number is continuously growing.
 It’s a grassroots and entirely non-profit movement of people who are giving (and getting) stuff for free in their own towns and keeping reusables out of the waste.

 Groups are run by volunteer moderators and members take part in the worldwide gifting movement that reduces waste, saves precious resources and eases the burden on our landfills.

 In Australia freecycle.org is well established in every state, capital city and town.
-So you can be part of this big movement as well.
+You can be part of this growing movement as well.

-I really highly recommend joining up.
-There’s some great gifts and you will be doing your bit for the environment.
+We highly recommend joining.
+There are some great items to be collected and you will be doing your bit for the environment.

-Ziilch is a free community website that provides us a way to give away items we no longer want to other people who may need them.
-Since it’s launch, Ziilch has been visited by over 2.5 million Australians already and most items listed are typically collected within hours.
+Ziilch is a free community website that provides us with a way to give away items we no longer want to other people who may need them.
+Since its launch, Ziilch has been visited by over 2.5 million Australians already, and most items listed are typically collected within hours.

 It’s free to list items on Ziilch and it’s free to take them.
-They encourage social responsibility and supports environmental sustainability by keeping good stuff and not through it away.
+They encourage social responsibility and support environmental sustainability by giving away good stuff rather than simply disposing of it.

-You need to sign up and become a member to request FREE stuff or give away second hand stuff you don’t want anymore away!
-Be now a part of creating a “re-use” revolution!
+You need to sign up and become a member to request FREE stuff or give away second hand stuff you don’t want anymore!
+Be a part of this “re-use” revolution!